-The ENS compliant building shall provide a solar water heating system (SWH) of minimum BEE 3Star label and is capable of meeting 100% of the annual hot water demand of top 4 floors of the residential building.

-100% of the annual hot water demand of top 4 floors of the residential building is met by the system using heat recovery

-Additional points can be obtained by installing SWH system as per as per following:

-- i.
-100% of the annual hot water demand of top 6 floors of the residential building (2 points) - ii.
-100% of the annual hot water demand of top 8 floors of the residential building (5 points)

-Upto 5 Points
+Minimum: The ENS compliant building shall provide a solar water heating system (SWH) of minimum BEE 3Star label and is capable of meeting 100% of the annual hot water demand of top 4 floors of the residential building. or 100% of the annual hot water demand of top 4 floors of the residential building is met by the system using heat recovery 5 Points Additional: Additional points can be obtained by installing SWH system as per as per following: i.
+100% of the annual hot water demand of top 6 floors of the residential building (2 points) ii.
+100% of the annual hot water demand of top 8 floors of the residential building (5 points) Upto 5 Points